-Ever since the labor work had dominated our careers, everyone is so excited to finally work for a company, earn fortune and buy those dream stuffs that you have on your list.
+Ever since the labor work had dominated our careers, everyone is so excited to finally work for a company, earn a fortune, and buy those dream stuff that you have on your list.
 Cool!
-Maybe you can save up and buy out a new car or finally go to that dream land you’ve been wanting ever since.
+Maybe you can save up and buy out a new car or finally go to that dreamland you've been wanting ever since.
 Its good that our jobs provide us the money we need however is money really the motivation why you work?
 Is your college degree tailored only to make you an employee for the rest of your life?

 Think of it this way.
 If you remove money out of the picture, are you still willing to work for your company?
 Will you continuously seek for growth?
 Do you still believe in your company's vision?
 If you can't, it means you don't have the right mindset.
 Sure, we need money to sustain our living but is your motivation positioned towards the bigger picture?

 A lot of people are so obsessed with money that they forgot about their passion.
 Some are willing to give up their craft just to work for a high-paying job they never liked and act entitled to it (e.g. You are a passionate artist but instead took a high-paying consultancy job you don't like).
 People need to realize that their self-worth is not on how much they earn and they should learn to respect people by who they are.

 These days, people work for money only to live their default pattern for the rest of their lives.
 Shell out a fraction to pay bills, daily expenses, retirement, and use the remaining out of luxury.
 The truth is they aren't aware that they're stuck on a retirement deadlock meaning, they do the same thing over and over again until they retire.
 This culture is a safe-haven for those who are afraid to take risks.
 People time-in and time-out only to realize that they're only wasting time repeating this pattern.